Whataburger

 Whataburger is an American regional fast food restaurant chain, headquartered and based in San Antonio, Texas, that specializes in hamburgers.
-The company, founded by Harmon Dobson and Paul Burton, opened its first restaurant in Corpus Christi, Texas, in 1950.
-Family-owned by the Dobsons until 2019, the chain is now managed by a private equity firm along with the Dobson family still holding a small stake.
+Founded by Harmon Dobson and Paul Burton, it opened its first restaurant in Corpus Christi, Texas in 1950.
+Family-owned by the Dobsons until 2019, the chain is now managed by the private equity firm BDT & MSD Partners; the Dobson family still holds a small stake.

-There are more than 670 locations in Texas and over 150 in New Mexico, Arizona, Colorado, and the Southern United States, of which 126 are franchised.
+When the company changed ownership in 2019, there were more than 670 locations in Texas and over 150 in New Mexico, Arizona, Colorado, and the Southern United States, of which 126 are franchised.

-Whataburger was known for many years for its distinct A-framed orange-and-white-stripe-roofed buildings (a maroon stripe is added in College Station and a crimson stripe is added in Norman).
-The first A-frame restaurant was built in Odessa, Texas, in 1961 and was the 24th Whataburger to open and was a historical landmark.
-The site was demolished in 2019 and a new building was built.
+Whataburger was known for many years for its distinct A-framed orange-and-white-stripe-roofed buildings.
+The first A-frame restaurant, the 24th Whataburger to open, was built in Odessa, Texas in 1961.
+Although the company highlighted the restaurant as an unofficial historical landmark, it was demolished in 2019 and replaced by a new building.